 Uncertainty, fear and angst have been top of the emotional hit list for many of us this past year.
 So, look, if you eased your woes with another nice top to go with jeans, don’t beat yourself up.
 It’s totally normal.

 First of all, forgive yourself.
 We’d all love to be mindful spending pros at all times, but it’s just not realistic.
-When there’s sh*t hitting the fan left right and center, treating yourself a bit more than you usually would is absolutely fine.
+Practicing mindful spending can take up a lot of of brain space and when there’s sh*t hitting the fan left right and center, treating yourself a bit more than you usually would is absolutely fine.
 It won’t completely derail your financial progress.

 If you can, find smaller ways to get your dopamine hit, and put boundaries and obstacles in place to stop you going too hard on the impulse spending.
-If you do over-purchase and end up with things you regret, remember to return them and get your money back.
+Creating a shopping list can help prevent impulsive shopping and allow you to save money for things like an emergency fund.
+If you do over-spend and end up with unplanned purchases that you regret, remember to return them and get your money back.
 Set a reminder in your phone and get that thing sent back!
 The sooner you can get those precious dollars back in your bank account, the better.
-If it’s too late and you’ve already started strumming that bass guitar you bought during a late night browse, see if you can resell it and make some of your cash back.
+If it’s too late and you’ve already started strumming that bass guitar you bought during a late-night browse, see if you can resell it and make some of your cash back.

 Ultimately, let’s just focus on being kind to ourselves about our spending.
-The more we put the pressure on to make radical changes and resist our reality, the more we become tempted to bury our heads in the sand.
+The more we put the pressure on to make radical changes and resist our reality, the more we become tempted to bury our heads in the sand and the more harmful it becomes to our mental health in the long run.
 Accept where you’re at, make small changes to get back to your financial wellbeing routine, and slowly reconfigure your spending habits when you feel in the right place to do so.
 These three simple budgeting tips will help you get back to basics.

 Emma Edwards is a finance copywriter and blogger, on a mission to humanize the financial services industry by creating meaningful content that’s accessible and empowering.
 You’ll find her penning money tips at her blog, The Broke Generation, sharing financial insights on Instagram, or injecting life into content for her business clients.